 Figure 2.5 shows what happens to "affordability" when transportation costs are taken into account along with housing.
-In our target area, those homes that were "affordable" in Figure 2.4 become unaffordable when transportation costs are included.
-In fact, the northwest quadrant of the
+In our target area, many of those homes that were "affordable" in Figure 2.4 become unaffordable when transportation costs are included.19 The west half of the target area and the median income for our half-mile target area is \$22,757.